Our cookies help to your experience with us seamless.

 However, we will not make a decision based solely on automated processing, and the final decision about entering into any debt solution will always be made by you.
 Should you be unhappy with any decision made by us, then please let us know and we will carry out a review of that decision.

-We will keep your personal data for 6 years after you stop being a customer of ours.
+If you apply for, or enter into a solution with Angel Advance, we will keep your personal data for 6 years after you stop being a customer of ours.
 This is to enable us to:

 We may retain your personal data for a longer period in the event of a complaint or if we reasonably believe there is a prospect of litigation in respect to our relationship with you.